Have you been able to meet your writing goals in 2020?

 A full-time writer

 Writing articles on social media channels, personal websites or blogs, media outlets, other people’s virtual platforms can boost your profile as a writer and a content marketer.
 Recruitment begins with evaluating the candidate’s online persona.
 Basically, it can increase your chances of landing a full-time gig.
 It’s simple, effective, and a way to ensure continuous improvement.

 An aspiring author, in any field

 For budding authors, writing content regularly can give you some direction and purpose.
-It eggs you to practice harder, think clearer, and come up with new writing goals.
-More importantly, the world has moved past from remembering one-hit wonders.
+It eggs you to practice harder, thinks clearer, and come up with new writing goals.
+More importantly, the world has moved past remembering one-hit wonders.
 If you want your readers to await your next book eagerly, don’t keep them hungry for content while you start writing your next story.

 Someone with article ideas